Databricks

 2. Select Databricks as the data source.

-3. Configure Census settings, including:
+3. Configure Census settings:

 1. Select between Basic and Advanced sync engine options.
 See the Census documentation for more information.